 - Stony Creek Lodge: It's not technically in Sequoia National Park but is on the General's Highway in Sequoia National Forest, open from May through early October.

-If you decide to stay outside the national parks, here's how to find it.
-Look at a map and decide what town or towns you want to stay in.
+If you decide to stay in Visalia or Fresno, here's how to find a place to stay.
+Look at a map and determine what town or towns you want to stay in.
 Don't just look at the distance in miles.
 Instead, use an online mapping service or app to find out how long the drive takes.
-Options include Lemon Cove, Three Rivers, Visalia, and Fresno.
 Then use the same process we use to choose our recommended hotels.

 Once you've picked a few suitable candidates, apply all the best tricks to get the lowest possible rate.